SyncfusionExamples/how-to-customize-the-month-inline-appointments-view-in-xamarin.forms-scheduler/README.md

-# How to customize month inline appointment view in Xamarin.Forms Scheduler?
+# How to customize the month inline appointments view in Xamarin.Forms Scheduler?

-This example demonstrates to customize month inline appointment view in Xamarin.Forms Scheduler.
+This example demonstrates to customize the month inline appointments view in Xamarin.Forms Scheduler.